 Manuscript collections in Special Collections consist of both records and personal papers.
 Collections include:

-Faculty and program/departmental records held in University Archives include:
+Faculty papers and program/departmental records held in University Archives include:

 A specific collecting area is material related to Jewish Feminism.
 Brandeis University is a member of the American Jewish and Israeli Feminism Archives Collaborative, a joint project between the Robert D. Farber University Archives & Special Collections and the Haifa Feminist Institute.
-Related collections held at Brandeis include:
+Below is a list of related collections held at Brandeis which contain links to the finding aid for each collection:

 For assistance with any of the following guides, please contact Judaica Librarian Rachel Greenblatt: